Learn Classical Guitar with my Education Series

 Providing that your technique is somewhat in order, play everything.
 Get every book you can find.
 Find every explanation from pros you can hear or read.
 There are also plenty of technique books for advanced players, even my technique book can be used to the grade 10 level or beyond.

-The only method book for technique that I’ve seen for high levels is Kitharologus: The Path to Virtuosity by Ricardo Iznaola.
+For the advanced – The only method book for technique that I’ve seen for high levels is Kitharologus: The Path to Virtuosity by Ricardo Iznaola.
 It’s difficult but good.
 That said, I don’t recommend strict adherence to his metronome markings especially in regards to his rest-strokes during arpeggios.
 It starts from the beginning with just open strings but progresses very quickly.
 I recommend starting from the very beginning and using his advice and metronome markings at first only.
 Don’t skip any pages or you’ll pay for it later.
 He recommends you stay with an exercise for a least a week or two after reaching the tempo.
 I find his rest stroke approach, especially during arpeggios, quite intense and not for everyone.
 I follow the arpeggio rest strokes in the lower levels but only at slower speeds saving his general tempos for free stroke.
 I don’t always assign this book to students so beware of injury.
 I’d recommend having quite a bit of experience before approaching this book.
 In particular, be cautious with this book if you still have tension and relaxation issues as the technique requirement is so high.

 3 Comments